Autonomous Vehicle Testing

 Pennsylvania's Autonomous Vehicle Policy Task Force's reviewed its final testing policy in an online public meeting Dec.
 12, 2016.
 If you missed it, view the archived webinar here.

 The public comment period has closed.
 Those who submitted questions or comments will receive a response directly via email.
-Questions/comments and responses will also be compiled and posted on this page.
+Questions/comments and responses have been compiled here.

 The guidance is the result of months of collaboration among state, federal, and private-industry officials — such as the Federal Highway Administration, AAA, Carnegie Mellon University (CMU) and General Motors — in the Autonomous Vehicle Policy Task Force.